holoviz/panel/doc/how_to/apis/index.md

 :link: examples/stocks_reactive
 :link-type: doc

-A demonstration of building a stock explorer app using  the reactive API.
+Build a stock explorer app using the reactive API.
 :::

 ::::